akilachandroo/CBA_OnlineTest/README.md

 **To Create Book**
 - Endpoint: http://localhost:8080/cba-books/createBook
+- Request Method: POST
+- Input: JSON
+- Output: JSON
 - Input below JSON Request Object and click on 'Try it out'.
-Success Response will be returned.
+Success Response will be returned as JSON.
 - On the same request, remove "title" and click 'Try it out' - Error Response will be retured - as title is mandatory parameter for a book instance.
 - Request JSON:
  {